videojs/video.js/docs/guides/middleware.md

 };
 ```

-Middleware termination occurs when a middleware method decides to stop mediating to the Tech.
+Middleware termination occurs when a middleware method decides to stop mediating to the `Tech`.
 We'll see more examples of this in the [next section](#terminating-mediator-methods).

 ## Using Middleware